Rohit5688/playwright-bdd-runner/README.md

 ## Usage

 - **Test Explorer:**
   Open the Testing sidebar to view and run or debug discovered features and scenarios.
+  Use the built-in filter/search box at the top of the Testing sidebar to quickly find scenarios, features, or examples by name or tag.

 - **Run/Debug Feature:**
   Right-click a feature file in the Test Explorer and select “Run Feature” or “Debug Feature” to execute or debug all scenarios and examples in that file.